epasveer/seer/src/resources/help/MainWindow.md

 ## Seer Main Window

 ### Main Tool Bar

-The main toolbar has buttons for access to Seers's common functions.
+The main tool bar has buttons for Seers's common functions.
 Most of these buttons also have hotkeys assigned to them.
 These can be configured with "Settings->Configure->Keys".

 The buttons are arranged in groups.